unfoldingWord/gateway-admin/TESTING.md

 - in case of "cancel", the file remains unchanged
 - in case of "replace", the file will now be a valid manifest for that resource

+**NOTE** In Github terms, replacing a file is much different than adding a new one.
+A replace is essentially an update and requires the SHA value of the existing, old file and a commit message.

+# To Do

+The below is a complete list (as of this writing) of every possible thing that can go wrong.
+This list was taken from issue https://github.com/unfoldingWord/gateway-admin/issues/40.

+The below may differ from the original source above and is preferred over the original.

+### REPO_NOT_FOUND = 'Repo not found'
+Action is to create the repo. **DONE**

+### FILE_NOT_FOUND = 'File not found'
+No action required.
+Tooltip will indicate that tc-create should be used to create the file. **DONE**

+### BOOK_NOT_IN_MANIFEST = 'Book not in manifest'
+Action is to add the selected book to the manifest. **DONE**

+### NO_FILES_IN_REPO = "No files in repo"
+Action is to create the manifest.

+### NO_MANIFEST_FOUND = "No manifest found"
+Action is to create the manifest. (same as preceding)

+### UNABLE_TO_DECODE_MANIFEST = "Unable to decode manifest"
+This will happen when the manifest is not syntactically correct YAML (or not even a YAML file at all).
+Action is to replace the manifest file with a valid one.

+### UNABLE_TO_RETRIEVE_MANIFEST = "Unable to retrieve manifest"
+This is likely a network or access error.
+Propose that the admin be informed to try again later or fix possible access permissions.

+### "xxx missing"
+This status is shown for TW and TA resources (Bible and OBS).
+Action will show the user the items that are missing. **DONE**

+### "No TWL repo" and "See TWL error"
+These two statuses are possible for the TW resource.
+Since the TW resources for a book cannot be determined with the TWL, these are possible outcomes.
+There is no action to be taken for TW, since the action must be taken for TWL instead.
+Tooltip will provide a fuller explanation of the status.

+### "No TN repo" and "See TN error"
+This is same as preceding but for the TA resource.